Bikeman868/OwinFramework/readme.md

 * Each OWIN middleware component will know that it depends on specific types of OWIN middleware, and has a way to declare what these dependencies are.
-  For example if an authentication middleware needs session storage then it can declare this dependency then if the application developer configures this middleware but does not define a session mechanism for the application then an error will be produced.
+  For example if an authentication middleware needs session storage then it can declare this dependency, then if the application developer configures this middleware but does not define a session mechanism for the application then an error will be produced.
 To fix the error the application developer needs to choose a specific session mechanism implementation.